patrickkunka/mixitup-pagination/README.md

 Given a "page list" element in DOM, MixItUp Pagination will automatically generate a list of "pager" controls allowing the user to move from page to page, as well as providing visual feedback about the current number of pages.

 MixItUp Pagination will query the DOM for an element matching the `selectors.pageList` configuration option (`'.mixitup-page-list'` by default).
-If a matching element is found, a list of pager buttons will be automically rendered inside this element.
+If a matching element is found, a list of pager buttons will be automatically rendered inside this element.

 ```html
 <div class="container">